 Are Escape Rooms kid friendly?

-There is one Escape Room experience for kids that I know of.
+There is one Escape Room experience for kids that I know of (at the time of this writing).
 It’s at the Escape Lounge in Washington D.C.
 There may be a couple of others, but I haven’t been able to find them.
 Many Escape Room operators will allow kids to go in with adult supervision, but the experiences are designed mainly for adults.

 So, while you can create an Escape Room experience for elementary school aged kids, I think it is much more suited for your middle school and high school aged campers and CITs.
 It can be a great team building experience, especially if you debrief afterwards.